 Vermont doesn’t have a major thruway like New York State.
 No matter how you go, at least part of the drive will be on two-lane state roads where you’re doing 40 to 50 mph and slowing down to 25 or 35 mph as you pass through towns.
 Add a good hour to whatever Google Maps tells you your drive time is.

 We spent four nights because I thought the driving time from New York City was too for just a weekend in Vermont.
 We were glad because the drive ate up far more of the first day than we expected.
 And the extra days gave us a chance to do a lot and still relax by the pool every day.

 Vermont’s Alpine terrain can be both muggy and chilly in the summer.
 If you plan to hike bring bug spray, proper hiking shoes and socks.
 Even if you don’t need a sunhat in the woods, it also help keep the mosquitos away.
-Pack shorts or light pants for for hiking and biking, as well as jeans, a light fleece and a rain jacket.
-In short, be ready for anything weather-wise.
+Pack shorts or light pants for hiking and biking, as well as jeans, a light fleece and a rain jacket.
+In short, be ready for any weather.

 Pin It for Later!